voxpupuli/puppet-proxysql/README.markdown

 Defaults to '/etc/proxysql.cnf'

 ##### `manage_config_file`
-Determines wheter this module will configure the ProxySQL configuration file.
+Determines whether this module will configure the ProxySQL configuration file.
 Defaults to 'true'

 ##### `mycnf_file_name`
 Path of the my.cnf file where the connections details for the admin interface is save.
 This is required for the providers to work.
 This will only be configured if `manage_mycnf_file` is set to `true`.
 Defaults to '/root/.my.cnf'

 ##### `manage_mycnf_file`
-Determines wheter this module will configure the my.cnf file to connect to the admin interface.
+Determines whether this module will configure the my.cnf file to connect to the admin interface.
 Defaults to 'true'

 ##### `restart`
-Determines wheter this module will restart ProxySQL after reconfiguring the config file.
+Determines whether this module will restart ProxySQL after reconfiguring the config file.
 Defaults to 'false'

 ##### `load_to_runtime`
-Specifies wheter te managed ProxySQL resources should be immediately loaded to the active runtime.
+Specifies whether the managed ProxySQL resources should be immediately loaded to the active runtime.
 Boolean, defaults to 'true'.

 ##### `save_to_disk`
-Specifies wheter te managed ProxySQL resources should be immediately save to disk.
+Specifies whether the managed ProxySQL resources should be immediately save to disk.
 Boolean, defaults to 'true'.

 ##### `manage_repo`
-Determines wheter this module will manage the repositories where ProxySQL might be.
+Determines whether this module will manage the repositories where ProxySQL might be.
 Defaults to 'true'

 ##### `repo`
 These are the repo's we will configure.
 Currently only Debian is supported.
 This hash will be passed on to `apt::source` or `yumrepo` (depending on the OS family).